sarah-mclaughlin/docs/docs/message-board-tutorial.md

 ```
 ![Home](/docs/assets/tutorial_image23.png).

-Now do the same to the __InputButton__(inputbutton.md) by going to `Events`, adding an 'onClick' event and inserting the following code into the `Event Handler` which will open into a new tab.
+Now do the same to the __InputButton__ by going to `Events`, adding an 'onClick' event and inserting the following code into the `Event Handler` which will open into a new tab.

 ```
 export default function eventHandler(event) {